elansarii/iQVR/milestones/milestone-02/testing-functional.md

 ### 2. Test Case: **testGenerateAccidentReport**
 **What is being tested?**
 - The generateAccidentReport method:
-  1. Generates a text file named AccidentReport_<reportId>.txt.
+  1. Generates a text file named AccidentReport.txt
   2. The file should exist after execution.

 **Expected Result:**